-15 Section 3. (a) The following criminal records may 16 not be used, distributed, or disseminated by the state, or the 17 agencies or political subdivisions thereof, in connection with 18 any application for employment:
+15 Section 3. (a) The following criminal records may 16 not be used, distributed, or disseminated by the state, or the 17 agencies or political subdivisions thereof, in connection with 18 any application for employment with an employer:

 (1) Arrest not followed by a valid conviction.